An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Let’s face it, as parents, we sometimes fall into the comparison trap, especially when it comes to our kids’ areas of struggle, like writing.
 But here’s what I’ve come to realize, thanks to Andrew Pudewa: the most important comparison is not with others, but with oneself.

 One fantastic technique Mr. Pudewa uses is having children write a composition in 20 minutes at the beginning and end of each level.
-It serves as a powerful tool to assess their progress and witness their growth firsthand.
+This helps you see how much children have progressed in the course of one year.

 Looking back at our journey with SSS, I am blown away by the tremendous progress Marc has made in his writing.